Jeffrey288/QuestionGenerator/README.md

 - improve the outlook of the question section

 - add a "printable version", e.g. https://smallbusiness.chron.com/make-webpage-printable-47225.html
-- add non-alert error messages when question type is not selected

 - molecular simulator (at another date)
 - 3d thingy like this: https://cssbattle.dev/learn